logo

 (Photos) Kibera youth take part in Kazi Mtaani for upkeep

-Programme aims to employ youths to clean up the environment and improve sanitation and hygiene.
+Programme aims to employ youths to clean the environment.

 In Summary